 Given their penchant for discipline (in contrast to some contemporary European troops), it doesn’t come as a surprise that the Ottoman Janissaries were governed by their own military code and ethics, with 16 of the major guidelines being formulated by Sultan Murad I himself, the architect of Ottoman ascendancy in the Balkans.

 Some of these rules entailed – total obedience to the superior officer, maintenance of strict military behavior, promotion based on seniority, and punishments applicable only when given by their own officers.
 A few of the tenets also alluded to the social side of affairs, with the Janissary recruits not allowed keep beards, only allowed to live in barracks, not allowed to formally marry until retirement (though the rule was relaxed by circa 1566 AD), not allowed to gamble or consume alcoholic drinks, and quite uniquely not allowed to display extremes of wealth or abstinence.

-As for punishments, which could only be doled out by officers of the Janissary corps, the most common one involved the soles of the accused’s feet being beaten by the falaka canes, after which the punished had to kiss the hand of his punisher – thus symbolizing his return to the fold.
+As for punishments, which could only be doled out by officers of the Janissary corps, the most common one involving the soles of the accused’s feet being beaten by the falaka canes, after which the punished had to kiss the hand of his punisher – thus symbolizing his return to the fold.
 Other serious punishments were handed out in the case of the destruction of property, with adequate compensations being offered to the civilians (at least in theory).
 As for the death penalty, it was reserved for deserters who were caught in times of war.
 They were unceremoniously strangled and their corpses were then discreetly dumped in proximate water bodies during the night to allay any sense of public shame.